 Is it possible to take a cat camping?

-When you are going to vamping with your pet.
-You will want to make sure that you choose the right location for your campsite and the correct type of tent or RV to accommodate your pet.
+When you are going to vamping with your pet, you will want to ensure that you choose the right location for your campsite and the correct tent or RV to accommodate your pet.
 There are a variety of campgrounds that will allow pets.
 But you will want to make sure that you book a pet-friendly site.
-You’ll want to ensure that you’re up-to-date on your pet’s vaccinations.
-Some campgrounds will have restrictions on the type of pet that can stay with you during your stay.
+You’ll want to ensure you’re up-to-date on your pet’s vaccinations.
+Some campgrounds will restrict the type of pet that can stay with you during your stay.
 Dogs seem to come to mind the most often.
 Many people nowadays, however, take their cats camping with them!
 Contrary to popular belief, some cats enjoy traveling with and exploring alongside their owners.

 Cats and Camping: Is It Possible?

 Yes, in a nutshell.
 Both you and your pets will enjoy going camping with cats.
-It may give a great deal of depth to their lives, especially if they spend much of their time inside.
+It may give much depth to their lives, especially if they spend much time inside.
 It is possible to camp with cats, but it needs preparation, work, and persistence on your part.

 The pros and cons of traveling with cats in an RV.
 In a Tent with Cats: Camping